dremin/k33nbot/README.md

 - **server** - IP:port of the Minecraft server.

 #### message
+Reply to a command with a message.

 - **message** - Message to reply with.
 - **presence** - Text to append to the bot's presence.
+- **useEmbed** - If true, sends the message using embed formatting.

+#### timer
+Send a message to a specific channel at the specified interval.

+- **channel** - Name of channel to send the message to.
+- **interval** - Number of seconds between sending the message.
+- **message** - The message to send.

 ## Need help?
 Sorry!
 This bot comes as-is, without support.